afpangestu/Automation-API-Testing-Second-Hand/README.md

 ## Test Cases

 The test cases are written in third-party platform using [Qase](https://qase.io/).
-Each test case covers various aspects of the Swag Labs website, ensuring comprehensive coverage.
+Each test case covers various aspects of the Second Hand API, ensuring comprehensive coverage.

 ## Installation